Will getting a personal loan affect getting a mortgage?

 See your prequalified offers in seconds.

-Use the answers to these frequently asked questions to learn more about how personal loans and mortgages can mix.
+Use the answers to these frequently asked questions to learn more about how a personal loan might affect your mortgage application.

 Can a personal loan prevent me from getting a mortgage?

-Yes, a personal loan can prevent you from getting a mortgage – indirectly.
-A personal loan will impact your credit score and your DTI.
-If those factors fall below lender thresholds, you’ll be denied a mortgage.
+Yes, a personal loan can prevent you from getting a mortgage.
+A loan will impact your credit score and your debt-to-income ratio (DTI).
+You'll be denied a mortgage if those factors fall below lender thresholds.

-Alternatively, a personal loan that you’ve successfully paid back can positively impact your application if it improved your credit score and your DTI now falls within an acceptable range for the lender.
+Alternatively, a loan that you’ve successfully paid back can positively impact your application if it improves your credit score and your debt-to-income ratio now falls within an acceptable range for the lender.

 Can I use a personal loan for my home down payment?

-Taking out a loan for a down payment isn’t recommended, and that’s especially true for a personal loan.
-Most lenders will reject your application if you need to do this.
-You’re probably better off saving up more for the down payment even if it means putting the house hunt on hold.
+Taking out a loan for a down payment isn’t recommended, and most lenders will reject your application if you need to do this.
+You’re probably better off saving up more for the down payment, even if it means putting the house hunt on hold.

 Does having a car loan affect buying a house?

-Yes, an active car loan will affect your mortgage application in the same way an active personal loan will by raising your DTI.
+Yes, an active car loan will affect your mortgage application in the same way an active personal loan will by raising your debt-to-income ratio (DTI).
 A higher DTI hurts your chances of loan approval.

 Does a personal loan affect my credit score?

-A personal loan will affect your credit score.
-If you’re regularly making on-time monthly payments, that will in all likelihood have a positive impact on your credit score.
-But, if you’re missing monthly payments or your current balance isn’t much lower than the original balance, your credit score will likely suffer.
+Yes, a personal loan will affect your credit score.
+If you’re regularly making on-time monthly payments, that will have a positive impact on your credit score.
+But your credit score will likely suffer if you’re missing monthly payments or your current balance isn’t much lower than the original balance.

 Can I use a personal loan instead of a mortgage?

-Since personal loans have lower loan amount limits than mortgages, it will likely be hard to cover the entire purchase of a home with this type of financing.
+Since personal loans have lower loan amount limits than mortgages, it will likely be hard to cover the entire home purchase with this type of financing.
 You also probably won’t be able to use a personal loan for your down payment since most lenders prohibit this practice.
-However, you may be able to use a personal loan to fund an alternative to traditional housing, perhaps in the form of an RV or a tiny house.
+However, you may be able to use a loan to fund an alternative to traditional housing, perhaps in the form of an RV or a tiny house.

-While using a personal loan that remains active can impact your ability to secure a mortgage, this doesn’t necessarily mean you won’t be able to buy a home.
-It might just require more effort to ensure on-time payments.
-Or, then again, it might require paying off your loan early to lower your DTI.
-In most cases, though, it’s better to pay off a personal loan before you apply for a mortgage.
+While applying for a personal loan can impact your ability to secure a mortgage, this doesn’t necessarily mean you won’t be able to buy a home.
+It might just require more effort to ensure on-time payments and reduce your overall debt-to-income ratio.
+In most cases, however, it’s better to pay off a loan before you apply for a mortgage.

-If you want a personal loan before you start the home buying process, you can prequalify with Rocket LoansSM today.
+If you do want a personal loan before you start the home-buying process, you can prequalify with Rocket LoansSM today.

 Rocket Companies logo.